linkerd/website/linkerd.io/content/2/tasks/modifying-proxy-log-level.md

 assist with diagnosing proxy behavior.
 Happily, Linkerd allows you to modify these logs dynamically.

-The log level a Linkerd proxt can be modified on the fly by setting the `config.linkerd.io/proxy-log-level` annotation on the pod.
-Alternatively, the log level can also be changed by modifying the the `LINKERD2_PROXY_LOG` environment variable in the pod resource, e.g. by using `kubectl edit`.
+The log level a Linkerd proxy can be modified on the fly by setting the `config.linkerd.io/proxy-log-level` annotation on the pod.
 In both cases, these changes will be picked up automatically, and the resulting logs can be viewed with `kubectl logs`.

 The syntax of the proxy log level can be found in the [proxy log level reference](/2/reference/proxy-log-level/).

-Note that logging has a noticable, negative impact on proxy throughput.
+Note that logging has a noticeable, negative impact on proxy throughput.
 If the pod will continue to serve production traffic, you may wish to reset the log level once you are done.